pandyamehul/.Net8-eCommerce-az-aks-devops/Development.Steps.md

 - Used Dapper for data access in User repository.
 - Tested user registration and login flows with Postgres database.
 - Verified data is correctly stored and retrieved from Postgres.

+### FluentValidation Integration for Request Validation

+- Added FluentValidation and FluentValidation.DependencyInjectionExtensions nuget packages to Core project.
+- Created validators for User registration and login request models.
+- Registered validators in the DI container in DependencyInjection.cs.
+- Updated UserController to use FluentValidation for validating incoming requests.
+- Tested validation scenarios to ensure invalid requests are properly handled.
+- Verified that valid requests pass validation and are processed correctly.